juancolchete/Texts/README.md

 # Texts
-Repo with Juan Colchete texts and thoughts
+Repo with Juan Colchete texts and thoughts, to post on linkedin or as NFTS